morristech/AndroidFormView/README.md

 # AndroidFormView
-Easy to build html form-like views and mange it.
+Easy to build html form-like views and manage it.